Glossary

 Protozoa: A group of single-celled eukaryotes, either free-living or parasitic, that feed on organic matter such as other microorganisms or organic tissues and debris.

-Punctuated Equilibrium: Long periods of consistency of a species interrupted by bursts of inferred rapid evolutionary change.
+Punctuated Equilibrium: Long periods of stasis interrupted by bursts of rapid change.
 Theoretical term.

 Quantitative Genetics: The study of the genetic basis of traits that vary continuously (in characters such as height or mass)—as opposed to discretely identifiable phenotypes and gene-products (such as eye color, or the presence of a particular biochemical).